The U.S. Weapons That Are Destroying Gaza

 What’s more, two days after announcing the pause, the State Department released a convoluted report stating that, although it is reasonable to “assess” that U.S. weapons have been used by Israeli forces in Gaza in ways that are “inconsistent” with international humanitarian law,Israel’s assurances regarding humanitarian aid and compliance with international humanitarian law are “credible and reliable.”

-By this absurd conclusion, the Biden Administration has given itself a green light to keep sending weapons and permit Israel’s war crimes.
+By this absurd conclusion, the Biden Administration has given itself a green light to keep sending weapons and enabling Israel’s war crimes.

 In any event, as retired U.S. Colonel Joe Buccino told the BBC, Israel can “level” Rafah with the U.S. weapons it already has.
 The paused shipment is “somewhat inconsequential,” Buccino said, and “a little bit of a political play for people in the United States who are . . . concerned about this.”